instadw/instadwell-blog/_posts/2026-2-04-top-10-co-living-spaces-in-bellandur-and-marathahalli-and-the-techies-guide-to-orr-2026.md

 ## Frequently Asked Questions

 **Q: What is the co-living rent and price in Bellandur and Marathahalli?**
-Bellandur co-living starts from Rs.
-11,000/mo for a shared room at [HelloWorld Cairo](https://instadwell.com/properties/3182-helloworld-cairo) and goes up to Rs.
-19,899/mo for premium private rooms at [Stanza Living Brussels House](https://instadwell.com/properties/2549-brussels-house).
-Marathahalli is 15-20% cheaper, with shared rooms starting from Rs.
+Bellandur co-living sharing rooms start from Rs.
+11,000/mo at [HelloWorld Cairo](https://instadwell.com/properties/3182-helloworld-cairo).
+Marathahalli is 15-20% cheaper, with sharing rooms starting from Rs.
 9,099/mo at [Stanza Living Scottsdale House](https://instadwell.com/properties/2599-scottsdale-house).
+Single room pricing is higher and varies by property, confirm with the operator directly.
 All managed properties include furniture, Wi-Fi, and housekeeping.
 Deposits are 1–2 months, far lower than the 6–10 months required for a bare studio apartment.

 **Q: Are co-living spaces in Bellandur and Marathahalli fully furnished?**
 Yes.
 All managed co-living properties come fully furnished with bed, mattress, wardrobe, study table, and chair.
 Wi-Fi and housekeeping are standard inclusions.
 This makes them significantly more cost-effective than renting an unfurnished studio, where furniture alone can cost Rs.
 30,000–50,000 upfront.
 [Stanza Living Seattle House](https://instadwell.com/properties/2536-seattle-house) and [HelloWorld Oswald](https://instadwell.com/properties/3188-helloworld-oswald) are popular fully furnished picks in Bellandur.

 **Q: Is there a single room PG in Bellandur with price?**
-Yes.
-Single private rooms in Bellandur start from Rs.
-16,999/mo at [Stanza Living Rimini House](https://instadwell.com/properties/2541-rimini-house) and go up to Rs.
-19,899/mo at [Stanza Living Brussels House](https://instadwell.com/properties/2549-brussels-house).
-In Marathahalli, single rooms are available from Rs.
-11,099/mo at [Stanza Living Chatham House](https://instadwell.com/properties/2593-chatham-house).
-All prices include Wi-Fi, housekeeping, and an attached bathroom.
+Single private rooms are available in Bellandur through managed operators.
+Sharing rooms start from Rs.
+11,000/mo at [HelloWorld Cairo](https://instadwell.com/properties/3182-helloworld-cairo), single room pricing is higher and depends on the specific property and occupancy configuration.
+Confirm availability and pricing directly with the operator before booking.

 **Q: Is there a PG in Bellandur for ladies?**
 Yes.
 Green Glen Layout in Bellandur is the recommended zone for women, with well-lit streets, a family-oriented environment, and active security.
 It is generally considered safer than the denser lanes of Munnekollal.
 [Stanza Living Wakefield House](https://instadwell.com/properties/2650-wakefield-house) and [Stanza Living Langley House](https://instadwell.com/properties/2626-langley-house) are managed options in the Bellandur area worth checking.
 Confirm ladies-only or coed floor policies directly with the operator before booking.

 **Q: Is there a PG near Marathahalli for ladies?**
 Yes.
-Several managed co-living properties in Marathahalli accept female residents, with prices starting from Rs.
+Several managed co-living properties in Marathahalli accept female residents, with sharing rooms starting from Rs.
 9,099/mo at [Stanza Living Scottsdale House](https://instadwell.com/properties/2599-scottsdale-house).
 [HelloWorld Brookefield](https://instadwell.com/properties/3181-helloworld-brookefield) is another option with no lock-in from Rs.
 11,000/mo.
 Confirm ladies-only or coed floor policies directly with the operator before booking.

 **Q: Is there a gents PG in Marathahalli with price below Rs.
 5,000?**
 A verified managed PG below Rs.
 5,000/mo is not available in Marathahalli in 2026.
-The lowest priced managed shared room starts at Rs.
+The lowest priced managed sharing room starts at Rs.
 9,099/mo at [Stanza Living Scottsdale House](https://instadwell.com/properties/2599-scottsdale-house).
 Options advertised below Rs.
 5,000 are typically unregistered rooms with no housekeeping, unreliable water supply, and no security.
 Budget at least Rs.
 9,000–10,000/mo for a safe, managed shared room in Marathahalli.

 **Q: Is there a PG in Bellandur under Rs.
 5,000?**
 No verified managed PG in Bellandur is available under Rs.
 5,000/mo in 2026.
-The most affordable managed shared rooms in Bellandur start at Rs.
+The most affordable managed sharing rooms in Bellandur start at Rs.
 11,000/mo at [HelloWorld Cairo](https://instadwell.com/properties/3182-helloworld-cairo).
-Marathahalli is the better alternative for budget seekers, with shared rooms from Rs.
+Marathahalli is the better alternative for budget seekers, with sharing rooms from Rs.
 9,099/mo at [Stanza Living Scottsdale House](https://instadwell.com/properties/2599-scottsdale-house).

 **Q: What is the social co-living scene like in Marathahalli?**
 Marathahalli has a naturally social environment given its dense food scene, AECS Layout cafes, and young working professional population.
 [HelloWorld AECS](https://instadwell.com/properties/3201-helloworld-aecs) is a popular pick for its location near AECS Layout's food and social hubs, and [Stanza Living Springbok House](https://instadwell.com/properties/2552-springbok-house) is known for its active resident crowd.

 **Q: Is there a metro station in Bellandur?**
 Not yet.
 The ORR Metro line is under construction.
 Until it opens, the best strategy is to live within walking distance or a short auto ride of your specific tech park.
 Green Glen Layout works well for RMZ Ecospace and Embassy Tech Village, while Munnekollal puts you within an 11-minute walk of Prestige Tech Park.

 ----------

 ## Conclusion